Telephone: 07510328016

 Counselling for neurodivergent clients

-I don’t think anyone can claim to be an expert in working with conditions such as Autism, ADHD, Dyspraxia, Dyscalculia (although currently, there is no formal diagnosis for this particular condition), and AuDHD (the term used to describe Autism and ADHD combined), because every client is unique and every neurodivergent person presents differently.
-I also recognise that neurodivergence can present very differently in male and female clients, something that is frequently overlooked or misunderstood - aspects such as burnout, communication, masking, and executive functioning.
-This awareness supports the way I tailor therapy to each individual.
+I don’t think anyone can claim to be an expert in working with conditions such as Autism, ADHD, Dyspraxia, Dyscalculia, and AuDHD (the term used to describe Autism and ADHD combined), because every client is unique and every neurodivergent person presents differently.
+I recognise that neurodivergence can present very differently in male and female clients - something that is frequently overlooked or misunderstood - aspects such as burnout, communication, masking, and executive functioning.
+This awareness supports how I tailor therapy to each individual.

 I have dedicated a large part of my continued professional development and training to counselling clients with various neurodivergent conditions and the challenges they may face.
 Autism is my main area of knowledge, but I also work with the client groups noted above, as many people have elements of one or more conditions within their diagnoses.